Nivolumab/Relatlimab-rmbw (By injection)

 Injectable

 - Your doctor will prescribe your dose and schedule.
-This medicine is given through a needle placed in a vein.
+This medicine is given through an IV placed in a vein.
 It must be given slowly, so the needle will have to remain in place for at least 30 minutes.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.